ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

 ### Inputs

+  * Rolodex information
+    * Rolodex access token - as returned from the "Rolodex Access" request
+      * Token id - an id associated to the rolodex
+      * Token proof - proof the token secret is known by the client
+        * `<proof>` = hex(hmac(`<token-secret>`, "proof:" + `<token-id>` + ":" + `<token-nonce>` + ":" + `<token-expires>` + ":rolodex-contact-update"))
-  * Client nonce - a onetime use nonce, i.e. cryptographically random string
+      * Token nonce - one time use random string
-  * rolodex information
+      * Token proof expires - how long until the proof expires
+      * Token resource - must be "rolodex-contact-update"
-    * server token - given by the identity service that only has meaning to the rolodex service
+    * Server token - given by the identity service that only has meaning to the rolodex service
-    * rolodex access token - as returned from the "rolodex access" request
-    * Proof of 'rolodex access secret' - proof required to validate that the 'identity access secret' is known, proof = hex(hmac(`<rolodex-access-secret>`, "rolodex-access-validate:" + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<rolodex-access-token>` + ":rolodex-contacts-get"))
-    * Expiry of the proof for the 'rolodex access secret' - a window in which access secret proof is considered valid
-    * version - a version string as previously returned from the rolodex update request representing the delta information last obtained from the rolodex service
+    * Version - a version string as previously returned from the rolodex update request representing the delta information last obtained from the rolodex service
-    * refresh - request the contact list be refreshed immediately
+    * Refresh - request the contact list be refreshed immediately
-  * identity information
+  * Identity information
-    * disposition - "update", "remove"
+    * Disposition - "update", "remove"
       * "update" - add/update the identity to the contact list (if contact was pending then the contact is now approved)
       * "remove" - remove the identity from the contact list
     * Original identity URI